 In January 1996, Caroline was rocked further by uninsured costs when its southern ship was beached in a storm and it was forced to rent an expensive short-term replacement from Sweden.
 But the refurbished ship then bounced back with stronger transmitters, a better

 broadcasting frequency, new jingles and a bit more on-air professionalism.
 It was a real fightback by Radio Caroline in its head-head competition with Radio London, and both stations were now next to each other on radio wavebands as well as on the high seas.
-But the higher costs of Caroline’s two ships prevented it matching its rival’s profits.
-And the pirates were running out of time.
+But the higher costs of Caroline’s two ships prevented it matching its rival’s profits, although the North ship was effectively keeping the whole Radio Caroline organisation afloat because it faced almost no competition for the whole of the North of England.
+But the pirates were running out of time.

 Solomon also introduced a policy of charging record companies fees to play any music that was outside the top 20.
 It was less subtle than Radio London’s own money-making approach which had been to own rights to many of the rarely-played ‘B’ sides of hit records (thereby sharing 50% of the royalties of the best-selling songs it was playing).